 “We run this company on questions, not answers.” – Eric Schmidt, former CEO of Google

-When it comes to change communication, the logic works the same in the other direction as well - feedback for leadership teams is only meaningful in the context of what it will mean for your people and organisation.
+When it comes to change communication, the logic works the same way in the other direction—feedback for leadership teams is only meaningful in the context of what it will mean for your people and organisation.

 To say my youngest daughter is strong-willed is the understatement of the century.
-If I don’t make an effort to understand her frustrations and address them, there is no chance of meaningful communication between the two of us.
+If I don’t make an effort to understand and address her frustrations, there is no chance of meaningful communication between us.

-My eldest girls will swallow (bitterly, at times!) the occasional “because I said so” but Harriet?
+My eldest girls will swallow (bitterly, at times!) the occasional “because I said so,” but Harriet?
 No way.
 If I don’t take the time to understand the source of her problem (and there’s a lot of them.
 The food I serve.
 The clothes she wears.
-The order we do anything in…) then we both wind up upset, disengaged and not liking each other very much.
+The order in which we do anything in…), then we both wind up upset and disengaged and not liking each other very much.

-What I’ve learned with her is that it really only takes a few good questions and a genuine attempt to understand her fury to change the game entirely – and that authenticity is critical.
+I’ve learned with her that it only takes a few good questions and a genuine attempt to understand her fury to change the game entirely – and that authenticity is critical.
 She’ll smell a token question a mile away.
 And so will your teams.

-I was going to write you a little list of good ‘asks’ and then I realised that one of my teams has done a far better job than I could have!
+I was going to write you a list of good ‘asks,’, and then I realised that one of my teams had done a far better job than I could have!

-Here’s a great collection of questions from a team at Auckland Council who are rolling out a new strategic direction to their wider management team.
+Here’s a great collection of questions from a team at Auckland Council that is rolling out a new strategic direction to its wider management team.

-The question they were asking was “What do our teams need us to ask them?” (good question eh…)
+The question they were asking was, “What do our teams need us to ask them?”
+(That's a good question, eh…)

 How can you ask better questions, to get better answers?